The Sound of Silence in Social Networks: Experimenting with the Spiral of Silence

 \subsection{Scaling to Large-Scale Network Simulations}

-While the small-scale examples presented earlier are valuable for demonstrating mathematical properties, they fail to capture the complexity of real-world social networks.
-To address this limitation, we developed a simulation platform capable of modeling networks with over a million agents, providing insights into how our models behave in more realistic scenarios.
+While small-scale simulations illustrate core mathematical behaviors, they do not capture the complexity of real-world social networks.
+To bridge this gap, we developed a scalable simulation platform supporting networks of over 2.1 million agents ($2^{21}$), enabling analysis of emergent phenomena in realistic settings.